 Information literacy includes the ability to distinguish fact from fiction.

-This post is dedicated to the very first, the top, part of the information lifecycle: Create/Generate.
+This post is dedicated to the first part of the information lifecycle: information creation.

 What to expect

-- What happens when false information is created (information disorder)
+- What happens when false information is created?

 Is information created or discovered?

 Data can be discovered, generated, or observed.
 But because meaning requires interpretation of the data, information is created.
 The data is discovered, meaning is assigned to the data, and information is born.

 When is information created?

-It could be argued that information is only discovered once.
-There are two problems with that view.
-It is very difficult, if not impossible, to know exactly:
+It could be argued that information is only created once.
+However, it is very difficult, if not impossible, to know two things:

-- When that occurs – when was the original instance of that information created?
+- When that occurs – when was the prototypal instance of that information created?

-- If the meaning ascribed to the data is the same meaning ascribed to the same (or similar) data discovered by someone else.
+- If the meaning assigned to the data is the same meaning assigned to the same (or similar) data discovered by someone else.

 I land somewhere in the grey area between yes and no. I think information is generally a one-time occurrence in the scope of all human knowledge, and it also occurs whenever a single human brain creates information.
-(While information is created by animal brains all the time as they learn from their experiences, I focus on the human experience in the information lifecycle.)

-So we may perfectly well come away from experiencing the same data (or at least very similar data) and ascribe entirely different meanings to it.
+So as individuals, we may perfectly well come away from experiencing the same data (or at least very similar data) and assign entirely different meanings to it.